-Can a landlord refuse to rent to me because I have been convicted of a crime?
+Can a landlord refuse to rent to me because I was convicted of a crime?

-A landlord who rents units in a building that is subsidized by the government cannot refuse to rent to you simply because of your criminal record.
+A landlord who rents units in a building that is subsidized by the government cannot refuse to rent to you simply because you have a criminal record.
 The landlord must consider:

-- If the crime was minor and a long time ago, or when you were much younger, the landlord should consider these factors before making a decision.
+- If the crime was minor and a long time ago or when you were much younger, the landlord must consider these factors before making a decision.
 Tell the landlord why you would be a good tenant even with your record.

 - Was the conviction for making or distributing illegal drugs?

-A landlord must treat everyone the same.
-A landlord who rents to white people with criminal records but not to black people with criminal records may be unlawfully discriminating.
+All landlords must treat everyone with a criminal record the same.
+A landlord who rents to white people with criminal records but not to black or Hispanic people with criminal records may be unlawfully discriminating.
 We may be able to help.
 Fill out our form and we will call you back.